2025 F-150 Vs. Competitors: Sierra, Silverado, Ram 1500, Toyota Tundra

 Ford F-150 vs. Chevy Silverado 1500

-The Silverado is the most iconic rival amongst the Ford F-150 competitors, but for 2024 (and the foreseeable future), it'll have to stay in the shadow of the F-150.
-Its maximum towing capacity remains lower at 13,300 pounds,4 and its features set it further back – for example, the F-150 has a standard 12-inch digital gauge cluster, while the Silverado has a standard 3.5-inch screen in its analog gauge cluster.
+The Silverado is the most iconic rival amongst the Ford F-150 competitors, but for 2025 (and the foreseeable future), it’ll have to stay in the shadow of the F-150.
+The Silverado truck’s maximum towing capacity remains lower at 13,300 pounds,4 and its features set it further back – for example, the F-150 has a standard 12-inch digital gauge cluster, while the Silverado has a standard 3.5-inch screen in its analog gauge cluster.

-The Silverado also has a standard 7-inch touch-screen vs. the F-150 truck's standard 12-inch touch-screen, and it lacks available F-150 features like Max Recline Seats.
-It also has four available engines vs. the six that can power the F-150, has a lower maximum payload rating of 2,260 pounds,5 and has a paltry 495 pound-feet of available torque.
+The Silverado also has a standard 7-inch touchscreen, whereas the F-150 truck has a standard 12-inch touchscreen.
+The Silverado lacks available F-150 features like Max Recline Seats, and it has four available engines as opposed to the six that can power the F-150.
+Due to that, it has a lower maximum payload rating of 2,260 pounds,5 and has a paltry 495 pound-feet of maximum available torque.

 • 2.7L EcoBoost V-6 (Standard)